Automate TLS certificate provisioning and rotation with cert-manager

 Create an echo Service

-Run the following command to create a sample echo Service:
+1. Create a sample echo Service:

 kubectl apply -f https://developer.konghq.com/manifests/kic/echo-service.yaml -n kong